 Bristol U3A was started in 1983.
-Although U3A stands for University of the Third Age, this simply means our groups cover a universe of interests, everyone is welcome, no qualifications are required and none are given.
+Although U3A stands for University of the Third Age, this simply means our groups cover a universe of interests - everyone is welcome, no qualifications are required and none are given.
 The total emphasis is on a desire to learn and a willingness to share your skills and abilities.
 All that is needed is enthusiasm, participation and mutual respect.
-Come and have fun with Bristol U3A.

 Members meet during the day at weekly, fortnightly or monthly intervals, either in their homes or at a suitable location.
 Each group has a convener - you can email most of them directly with just a click from this website - full details are on our Groups Page.